mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

  Please do not simply copy and paste without understanding what this is doing.
  Do not become a copy and paste Linux "Guru", learn things properly before you use them and always test everything you do one step at a time.

+## ANOTHER WARNING:
+  Make sure to add all your own IP addresses the white list section near the bottom of the globalblacklist.conf file !!!!

 ## MONITOR WHAT YOU ARE DOING: